The Warmest Winter Coats to Buy Before the Holidays

-The Warmest Winter Coats to Buy During Cyber Week -- Canada Goose, L.L.Bean, The North Face and More
+The Warmest Winter Coats to Buy Before the Holidays -- Abercrombie, Canada Goose, L.L.Bean and More

-Cyber Monday Sales are happening now at so many of our favorite retailers, you might even pick up more than one outerwear solution for stylish, cold weather looks.
-Holiday shopping is underway and that means winter will be here before you know it.
-While you might still be shopping for fall jackets, right now is a great time to shop for a warm winter coat.
+Holiday shopping and holiday sales are underway as winter moves in -- you might be able to pick up more than one outerwear solution for stylish, cold weather looks at a deep discount.
+Right now is a great time to shop for a warm winter coat.

 Peacoats and wool coats are great, but when you live in a place with real winter -- aka frigid temperatures, brisk winds and snow -- you need a practical warm coat that will keep you comfortable and cozy on the coldest of days.